gnieh/fs2-data/site/documentation/msgpack/index.md

 ## AST
 More dynamic behavior can be achieved via the `msgpack.high.ast` API.
 The AST module exports a serializer and a deserializer for @:api(msgpack.high.ast.MsgpackValue$).
-In general, the AST API allows for more flexible behavior (e.g. heterogeneous lists) but also has worse performance (both in terms of speed and memory usage).
+In general, the AST API allows for more flexible behavior (e.g. heterogeneous lists) but also runs with worse performance (both in terms of speed and memory usage).

 ```scala mdoc
 val valueStream = byteStream.through(data.msgpack.high.ast.valuesFromBytes)